dethcrypto/TypeChain/README.md

   `./abis/**/*.abi`, `./abis/?(Oasis.abi|OasisHelper.abi)`
 - `--target` - ethers, truffle, web3-v1 or path to your custom target. typechain will try to load package named `typechain-target-${target}`, so make sure that desired package is installed.
-- `--outDir` - put all generated files to a specific dir
+- `--outDir` (optional) - put all generated files to a specific dir

 TypeChain always will rewrite existing files.
 You should not commit them.
 Read more in FAQ section.